2024-25 Catalog

 Training in Film and Documentary Studies, moreover, prepares students to analyze numerous visual and audible scenarios, helping us to read our increasingly multimodal culture in our day-to-day lives.
 Our students become conscious of complex meanings within visual and auditory situations and stories, and this skill translates extremely well into careers in journalism, education, engineering, politics, and various health care professions.

-The program includes three degree offerings: (1) a minor in Film Studies, (2) an LVAIC minor in Documentary Storymaking, and (3) a Graduate Certificate in Documentary Filmmaking.
+The program includes two degree offerings: (1) a minor in Film Studies, and (2) an LVAIC minor in Documentary Storymaking.
 As the different components of the program suggest, Film and Documentary Studies privileges both the critical study of film and visual culture as well as the practice of producing film and storymaking.
 We specifically encourage all our students to build professional portfolios of their filmic projects.
 Students from across the University enroll in our programs, benefiting from an interdisciplinary and international faculty.

 FILM STUDIES MINOR